 After being in the field for a while, I’ve noticed a common theme… anxious nurses.
 We see people die during a normal day at work.
 Our normal day is someone’s last.
 At any moment, someone’s heart can stop and we’re responsible for restarting it.
 Someone can stop breathing and we’ve got to know what to do […]

 Have you ever had to deal with difficult patients?
 Examples would be non compliance or worse.
 How do you handle difficult patients?

+Learn from an experienced nurse who has been there – this is how to clean a poopy patient the fastest (and best) way possible!
 So you’ve gone through CNA training and while you’re awesome at cleaning theoretical poop on a mannequin, you are terrified of your first poopy patient experience.
-You don’t even know what step 1 is.
-Well, you are in luck my nursey friend!
-Here are some basics on getting your patient squeaky clean after a code […]
+You don’t even know what […]

 Being a male nurse is completely different than being a female one.
 Here are my best tips and advice that I have for all male nursing students.